 If by March 1, the City receives more plot requests than plots available, names will be entered into a lottery drawing for all plots.
 If your name is drawn, and you were a previous-year plot holder, you will be assigned your same plot as the previous year.

-Actual garden plot applications, rules and regulations will be mailed or emailed to lottery winners.
-A plot fee of $45 will be due at that time.
+Actual garden plot applications, rules and regulations will be emailed to lottery winners by Friday, March 5, 2021.
+A plot fee of $45 will be due when the application is submitted.
 No money is due to enter the lottery.

 Please email the Recreation Department or call 952-895-4500 with questions.